krynju/dtable_benchmarks/blogpost.md

 ### Filter

-Here we're measuring the performance of filtering records.
 As the set of values is limited a simple filter expression was chosen, which filters out approximately half of the records (command below).

 In this scenario the parallelization and partitioning overhead pays off as both `DTable` and `Dask` are noticably faster than `DataFrames.jl`.